fanff/pp/README.md

 ## PP Network

+The PP Network is a straightforward backend conversational infrastructure designed to support real-time messaging capabilities.

+It features
+* user authentication with login and password,
+* multiple conversation threads
+* The API is intentionally simple, facilitating easy interactions for sending and receiving messages.
+* WebSockets for real-time communication, enabling continuous, bidirectional exchanges between clients and the server.
+* A simple TUI client for testing the backend.

 #### Development mode:

 You might want to make sure the root of your project is considered inside PYTHONPATH.